-- Four (4) families were directly enrolled into the agency’s Home Again Family Support Program and received transitional housing supportive services.
+- Three (3) families enrolled into the agency’s Home Again Family Support Program to receive transitional housing supportive services;

 Home Again Family Support Program

-- 80 families will receive transitional housing supportive services including case management and approximately $380,000 in financial assistance.
+- 20 families will receive transitional housing supportive services including case management and financial assistance.

-- 70 families will receive case management and approximately $150,000 in financial assistance to prevent homelessness.
+- 30 families will receive case management and financial assistance to prevent homelessness.

-- Progress: 93 families received case management, family advocacy and $91,750 in financial assistance for rent, legal matters, identification and birth certificates, transportation, utility, food and home repair expenses in order to prevent homelessness.
+- Progress: 7 families received case management, family advocacy and financial assistance to prevent homelessness.